Background pattern

 • estrogens or oral contraceptives

-• cimetidine(used to inhibit acid production in the stomach)
+• cimetidine(used to inhibit stomach acid production)

-Intake of Intestifalk with food and drinks
+Taking Intestifalk with food and drinks

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medicine.

-You should only take Intestifalkduring pregnancy if your doctor advises you to.
+You should only take Intestifalk during pregnancy if your doctor advises you to.

-Driving and operating machinery
+Driving and using machines

-Intestifalk contains saccharose and lactose
+Intestifalk contains sucrose and lactose

-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-3. How to Take Intestifalk
+3. How to take Intestifalk

-Follow exactly the administration instructions of this medication indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medicine exactly as prescribed by your doctor.
+If you are unsure, consult your doctor or pharmacist again.

-Crohn's Disease
+Crohn's disease

 Duration of treatment